Skip to main content

 A confirmation message appears, indicating the successful application of the MFA settings.

 Users assigned to these roles must set up MFA at their next login.
-This involves scanning a QR code using their organization's designated authenticator app, such as Okta, Authy, or Google Authenticator.
+This involves scanning a QR code using their organization's designated authenticator app, such as Authy, Google Authenticator, or Okta.
 After the initial MFA setup, users must log in to the Brinqa Platform using both their credentials and the authenticator code generated by their authenticator app.